 How much money you will need to live on after retirement will depend on your lifestyle.
 How much are you spending per week?
 Per month?
 Per year?
 If you will not change your lifestyle, the figure that you arrive at now is roughly, what you will still need when you retire.
 A change in lifestyle may mean quitting some or all of the following:

-· Don’t live in a leafy upmarket neighbourhood – move into a flat (apartment building).
+- Don’t live in a leafy upmarket neighborhood – move into a flat (apartment building).

 If you already have a medical insurance cover that is a good thing, because you can stay with your current provider even after retirement.
 But note that as we age, we have aches and pains, and the insurance companies are warry of that so the premiums are higher.
 You can talk to your health providers and insurance company for an estimate of what the increase in insurance could be as you age.
 If you do not have a cover now, some insurance companies will deny you the cover after a certain age, so you had better take one now.
 If you are working for a company that gives you a health cover, go for annual check ups so that any condition that could deny you a health cover in future is treated now at no expense to you.
 Men need to get prostrate check-ups as that is one complaint whose risk increases with age.
 70 % of men in the age of 70 have that complaint - 80 % of 80 year olds and 90 % of 90 year olds.
 They say it is the same ratio for men in their 40s and 50s but I know enough men in that bracket to dispute those statistics.
 The truth is that men cannot ignore the prostrate gland.

-If you will still have dependants as often happens, you must factor them in - maybe a last born still in college?
-Work out how much the college and other upkeep money will cost before the dependant(s) are out of your hands.
+If you will still have dependents as often happens, you must factor them in - maybe a last born still in college?
+Work out how much the college and other upkeep money will cost before the dependent(s) are out of your hands.
 That includes their health cover too.
-Sometimes it is easy to tell which of your dependants may depend on you for longer due to special circumstances like divorce or even joblessness.
+Sometimes it is easy to tell which of your dependents may depend on you for longer due to special circumstances like divorce or even joblessness.
 If they are your children, they will forever be your children even if they are married.

 In other words, do not do anything in your free time that will not contribute to your retirement days.